fwiptables/fwiptables/README.md

       with CLI-MENU,        with GUI-MENU,
       with GUI-ROLL,       with GUI-SHELL.

-      From one system firewall to choose one,
+      From one system firewall to select one  fw,
-      with eraserules,  or  template  custom,
+      with eraserules, with template with custom,
-      with wizards:  tiny,  mini,  and  full,
+      from wizard and custom: tiny,  mini,  full,
-      with added comments rules in  firewall.
+      with added comments rule in firewall table.

       With rules ipv4, rules ipv6, ebtables,  arptables,
       with netfilter   neftables,   netfilter   xtables,
       with tools ip, wizards for  generate  new   rules,
       with save/load rules with files standard iptables,
       with shield  to  ssh  or  other  servers  choosed,
-      with limit        bandwidth,      string     word,
+      with limit  the   bandwidth,   the  string   word,
-      with host      whitelist,     host      blacklist,
+      with the   host  whitelist, the  host   blacklist,
       with other more capabilities of firewall iptables.

      [ fwiptables location ]

        File    Location: /usr/bin/fwiptables
-       Config Directory: /etc/fwiptables/config/25-01-B-dev-bash
+       Config Directory: /etc/fwiptables/config/25-01-B-bash
-       Cache  Directory: /etc/fwiptables/cache/25-01-B-dev-bash
+       Cache  Directory: /etc/fwiptables/cache/25-01-B-bash

     [ fwiptables install ]